openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 Getting your rig with OpenAPS takes generally six steps:

-1. Jubilinux installation (called "flashing" the Edison - Pi users can skip to step 2)
-2. Getting first wifi network connection
-3. Installing "dependencies" (helper code that make all the OpenAPS code function)
-4. Installing your OpenAPS loop
-5. Watching Pump-loop Log
-6. Finish your setup

-* The **first step** may already be done for you if you purchased a pre-flashed Edison board.
+1. **Jubilinux installation** (called "flashing" the Edison - Pi users can skip to step 2).
+This may already be done for you if you purchased a pre-flashed Edison board.
-* The **second and third steps** are accomplished through what is called the "bootstrap" script.
+2. **Getting first wifi network connection and installing "dependencies"** (helper code that make all the OpenAPS code function).
+This is done using what is called the "bootstrap" script.
-* The **fourth step** is accomplished through what is called the "setup script".
+3. **Installing your OpenAPS loop**.
+This is done using what is called the "setup" script.
-* The **fifth step** is an important, required step.
+4. **Watching the Pump-loop Log**.
+This is an important, required step.
 You need to be familiar with how to read and access your logs.
-* The **sixth step** is all the polishing steps to your OpenAPS setup.
+5. **Finish your setup**: all the polishing steps to your OpenAPS setup.
 Things like optimizing your settings, preferences, BT-tethering, IFTTT, etc.

 ### Some conventions used in these docs: